Private Lives: Major revivals (1940s to 1970s)

 The first West End revival was at the Apollo Theatre in 1944 starring John Clements and Kay Hammond.
 Googie Withers took over as Amanda during the run.

 Over the years, the play has been revived on Broadway six times.
 The first of these, in 1948, starred Tallulah Bankhead as Amanda and Donald Cook as Elyot, with Barbara Baxley as Sibyl and William Langford as Victor, in a production directed by Martin Manulis at the Plymouth Theatre, where it ran for 248 performances.
 The production toured all but three states of the U.S., and grossed more than $1.5 million.
-Coward went to see the production "with my heart in my boots and was very pleasantly surprised ... her vitality was amazing, and, strange to say, she played the love scene quite beautifully."
+Coward went to see the production "with my heart in my boots and was very pleasantly surprised ... her (Bankhead's) vitality was amazing, and, strange to say, she played the love scene quite beautifully."

 In 1963, at the start of what Coward called "Dad's Renaissance", a London revival directed by James Roose-Evans at the Hampstead Theatre Club heralded Coward's return to critical favour.
 The success of the production, with Edward de Souza as Elyot and Rosemary Martin as Amanda, led to its transfer to the Duke of York's Theatre.
 The West End producer wanted to cast established stars in the transfer, but Coward insisted that the young Hampstead cast should be retained.
 It ran in the West End for 212 performances.
 A May 1968 Off-Broadway production directed by Charles Nelson Reilly starred Elaine Stritch as Amanda, and ran for nine performances at the Theatre de Lys.
 A 1969 production, directed by Stephen Porter and starring Brian Bedford as Elyot and Tammy Grimes as Amanda (winning a Tony Award for her performance), with David Glover as Victor and Suzanne Grossman as Sibyl, opened at Broadway's Billy Rose Theatre and then moved to the Broadhurst Theatre to complete its run of 198 performances.
 The last major revival during Coward's lifetime was at London's Queen's Theatre in 1972.
 It was directed by John Gielgud and starred Maggie Smith and Robert Stephens.
 During the run of the production, John Standing took over as Elyot, and Jill Bennett was a replacement as Amanda.
 Gielgud directed a 1975 Broadway transfer of his production, starring Maggie Smith and John Standing at the 46th Street Theatre, where it ran for 92 performances.
 In 1978, Smith reprised her role (alongside Brian Bedford) in a Stratford Festival production of the play.